 People have busy schedules and are often not available to learn from.
 Books, on the other hand, can be taken anywhere, anytime.
 Also, learning from books doesn’t have to be a solitary experience.
 For example, you could get each family member a copy of the same book to read alone and then discuss it together, or you could take turns reading passages aloud from a single copy.

 From reading, you and your children can stand on the shoulders of the great philosophical and literary giants of the past and present, engaging with their ideas and thoughts as if they were right beside you.
 You will agree with some authors and disagree with others, but all will shape and strengthen your own worldview.

 So, if you are considering homeschooling but think that you don’t have the right resources, keep in mind that there is no such thing as the “correct” resources.
 When we think of school, we tend to think of students sitting at desks writing, reading, and doing math.
-But the reality is, the whole world is your campus with a wealth of resources, from nature and the Internet to books and other people.
+But the reality is, the whole world is your campus with a wealth of resources, from nature and the Internet to experts and books.

-Whenever homeschooling parents ask Leigh how they should schedule their day, she never knows quite what to say.
+Perhaps the most common of homeschool questions is that of how to schedule your day as a parent.
+Whenever parents ask Leigh this question about homeschooling, she never knows quite what to say.
 After homeschooling for so long, scheduling comes naturally for her.
 So, instead of offering a precise schedule, Leigh suggests implementing two academic exercises into your day to maximize your family’s time and learning:

 If you live in America, you likely spend a good amount of time in the car, whether commuting to work or driving your children to sports practices, art and music lessons, or church events.
 To make the most of your travel time, seize the opportunity for what Leigh calls “car school.”